orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 ```java
 graph.createKeyIndex("name", Vertex.class, new Parameter("type", "UNIQUE"), new Parameter("class", "Customer"));
 ```
-To create acase insensitive index use the additional parameter "collate":
+To create a case insensitive index use the additional parameter "collate":
 ```java
 graph.createKeyIndex("name", Vertex.class, new Parameter("type", "UNIQUE"), new Parameter("class", "Customer"),new Parameter("collate", "ci"));
 ```